cgreenhalgh/fast-performance-demo/scoretools/README.md

 - `cue` - name of next stage to cue
 - `monitor` - URL to show on monitor (default) channel
 - `visual` - URL to show on "visual" channel
-- `midi` - hex of midi message to send
-(visual, midinote, midicc, midimsg, effect, mei ids...)
+- `midi` - hex of midi message to send (can be list, comma-separated) (visual, midinote, midicc, midimsg, effect, mei ids...)